The Desert Dialogues: Schindler, Neutra, Frey in the Coachella Valley

 And by contrast to the Lovell Health House, Los Angeles, 1929, where the glass windows of Philip and Leah Lovell’s master bedroom face south and west with a shallow overhang on the south, meaning a possibly brutal afternoon and evening of solar gain, Edgar and Lillian’s bedroom face due east, looking and to morning light, a cave-like setting because of the protecting deep overhang.

-Neutra populated both of his Palm Springs settings with careful transitions between house and die Wüste.
-At the Miller House, a border of jagged, flat Salton Sea stones defined the boundary between the irrigated patch of grass lawn (sown with seeds “imported” from St. Louis) and the untamed desert beyond.[17]
+Neutra populated both Palm Springs settings with careful transitions between house and die Wüste.
+At the Miller House, a border of jagged, flat Salton Sea stones defined the boundary between the irrigated patch of grass lawn (sown with seeds “imported” from St. Louis) and the untamed desert beyond.[14]
 The border both melds and divides one from the other, die Wüste to suburban domesticity, acknowledging a frisson, a tension.
 At the Kaufmann Desert House, the landscape, too, is humanmade: perfectly sized and placed boulders cascade down a sloping carpet of green lawn, the palm trees … all artifice.

 To remind us all: all design is artifice to one degree or another.
 Neutra, the urbane Jewish intellectual, chose to emphasize that his Palm Springs projects were foreign objects.
 Schindler did not.
-As for Frey, he had other questions, other concerns, other agendas.

 Frey